yyolk/kraken/README.md

 Kraken-Sass follows the Major versions of Kraken and its own extra Minor version for features and bugfixes.

 ## Changelog (Kraken-Sass)
+* v2.1.5 (June, 22, 2013)
+  * added addons as subtrees and _partials for each one in `scss/lib/addons` and update directory structure.
 * v2.1.4 (June, 13, 2013)
   * moved `%cfix` to _grid.scss and update `grid()` and `container()` mixins to @extend `%cfix`
 * v2.1.3 (June, 12, 2013)